Bruus

-Bruus, formerly Brausebart or Brusbart, is a very old north German card game for four players in two teams of two.
+Bruus, formerly Brausebart or Brusbart, is a north German card game for four players in two teams of two.
 It was once highly popular but has since died out except for a few pockets in the state of Schleswig-Holstein.
 As Brusbart, it was the ancestor of a family of similar games in northern Europe, including Swedish Bräus and Danish Brus which are still played today.
 Bruus features 'daring and tormenting' which has been said to give the game a certain charm.
 Once considered the national game of Hamburg, Bruus is a descendant of Karnöffel, the oldest identifiable European card game in the history of playing cards with a continuous tradition of play down to the present day.
 The game is named after the Bruus or Brusbart, once its top card, but now its second-highest trump.